Asurar0/mikomikagi/README.md

 the PQClean project.
 Any third-party watching this repository is welcome to reviewing and discuss findings in the Issue section or report vulnerabilities using github security panel.

+## Build

+Install latest stable version of Rust toolchain and build with `cargo build --release`.

 ## Code structure

-The following dependency hierarchy is used in this code:
+The following dependency hierarchy is used in this codebase:

 ```
 models -> schemes -> keyring -> lib -> bin